robocorp/example-advanced-python-template/ci_cd/bitbucket/README.md

 ## Try running it!

-Now you can try to run your new pipeline from the `Build` > `Pipeline` menu!
+Now you can try to run your new pipeline from the `Pipelines` menu!
 You can also trigger the pipeline by creating a merge request targeting any of the three protected branches.